 There is anecdotal evidence only that a very young Bob Dylan might have made a floor-spot appearance once, though it looks certain that Paul Simon never did show up - despite the legend.
 Among other names of the 60s and 70s, Al Stewart was never booked and we have correspondence to show that Ralph McTell was booked (for December 1969) but was withdrawn by his agent when his burgeoning career enabled him to fill bigger venues.

 There is now a pretty full roster of guests, from the US, Canada, South Africa and Australia as well as all over the UK and Ireland, supported by local floor singers, and when there are no visiting artists there are singers' and musicians' nights, which have sometimes been loosely-themed.
 On any Thursday night you can just listen or you can contribute a song or two and continue the traditional ethos of the earliest days, with people making music for themselves and each other right there, live.

 In 1981 the Topic committee produced a 25th anniversary pamphlet containing a brief history of the Topic to that point.
 At the end of it the committee looked forward to the next 25 years.
 We got there, and marked the landmark in 2006 not with a big party or weekend concerts but with an Autumn Season of guest bookings including blasts from the past such as Wizz Jones, Vin Garbutt, Allan Taylor and Julie Felix.
 And a 50th Anniversary T-shirt..

-That second tranche of 25 years is now also well in the past and we are over halfway into the third quarter century - and on present form - assuming we all get over the shock of the Covid-19 problems - we will indeed be celebrating the 75th anniversary in the autumn of 2031, a smidge over ten years in the future.
+That second tranche of 25 years is now also well in the past and we are over halfway into the third quarter century.
+Maybe we will indeed be celebrating the 75th anniversary in the autumn of 2031.